Sathyaraj-dev/nextjs-interview-questions/README.md

 **Route Handlers:**
 Use Route Handlers to access your backend resources from Client Components.
 But do not call Route Handlers from Server Components to avoid an additional server request.

+**Next JS client-side navigation**
+It supports both traditional anchor (<a>) tags and programmatically navigating through the next/router module.